w2qiao/checkstyle/README.md

 For EVERY redundant empty lines, these checkers will report a warning using `getEmptyLinesToLog` method in `EmptyLineSeparatorCheck.java`.

 The existing checker doesn't check empty lines after class definition and the last class member.
-A workaround is to add add `allowMultipleEmptyLinesInsideFile` checker to check all multiple empty lines inside a class file.
+A workaround is to add `allowMultipleEmptyLinesInsideFile` checker to check all multiple empty lines inside a class file.

 Note: `allowMultipleEmptyLinesInsideFile` works the same as regex match way, but it will log warnings at EVERY redundant empty lines.